What to Do If Your 2- or 3-Year-Old Isn’t Talking

 You’re not alone on this journey

 As your child’s caregiver, you have one of the most powerful roles in their development.
-And if your 2- or 3-year-old isn’t talking, know this: seeking help early can make all the difference.
-You're already doing something amazing by looking for answers and support, and we’re here to walk with you every step of the way.
+And if your 2-year-old or 3-year-old isn’t talking, know this: Seeking help early can make all the difference.
+You're already on the right track by looking for answers.
+At Expressable, we’re here to walk with you every step of the way.
+We’ve helped thousands of families around the country, and we’d be honored to support yours, too.
+Here’s just one example of a review from a family we've served:

 “Ms. Katheryn was professional, very informative, friendly, honest, and really took the time out to help me, the parent, understand my daughter’s speech delay.
 She even gave me simple and daily tips to use with her that will help increase her communication and comprehension skills.
-Thank you for being a great support person!” – A grateful parent
+Thank you for being a great support person!”

 Whether your toddler isn’t talking yet, is only babbling, or seems to understand everything but says very little, we can help you figure out what’s going on and what to do next.
+Remember, it’s never too early (or too late) to get support.

 Take the next step